Jo-Ann Morgan during ArtPrize 2022, at Cornerstone Church, Heritage Hill, Grand Rapids, MI

 Artist’s Statement

-My recent series "Fabric Memorials- Uvalde," showcases the nineteen children killed in a mass shooting at Robb Elementary School in Uvalde, Texas on May 24, 2022.
-These individualized portraits celebrate the lives of the ten-year-old victims and are meant to evoke our collective outrage.
+I next embarked on a series that brings attention to the mass shooting of nineteen children and two teachers at Robb Elementary School in of Uvalde, Texas, May 24, 2022.
+These quilted memorials are individualized portraits, but they are also universal.
+They celebrate the short lives of the ten-year-old victims and their teachers.
+These fabric memorials are meant to evoke our collective outrage.

 To contact Jo-Ann Morgan: